wpsharks/s2member-kb/questions/2015/233-how-can-i-let-a-customer-set-the-amount-they-will-pay.md

 ---
-title: How can I let a customer set the amount they will pay?
+title: How can I let a customer set the amount they will pay? i.e., can I accept donations?
 categories: questions
 tags: mu-plugins-hacks, tricks, pro-forms
 author: jaswsinc